IgorKrupenja/zaino/README.md

 #### Start development server

-Woo-hoo, after so many steps we are now ready to start development!
+Woo-hoo, after so many steps you are now ready to start development!
 You can can run Webpack development server locally with `yarn start` in project root and access it at [http://localhost:8080/](http://localhost:8080/).
 Development server supports Hot Module Replacement for SCSS and React components (the latter with [React Refresh Webpack Plugin](https://github.com/pmmmwh/react-refresh-webpack-plugin)).

 If you use VSCode as your editor, `yarn start` will actually run when you open the project in VSCode.
 If you do not like this behaviour, tasks can be edited or disabled in [tasks.json](.vscode/tasks.json).